 The dashboard provides a set of out-of-the-box filters to enable you to directly see new errors introduced today, this week, the number of errors over last hour or day, JVM errors and more.
 Click here to learn more about using and defining views.

-Labels enable you to tag specific errors with meta labels such as "Critical", "TBD, "John" to enable you and your team to easily tag and annotate specific kinds of errors.
-You can learn more about setting up labels here.
+Labels enable you to tag specific errors with meta labels such as 'Critical', 'Low Priority' or 'Testing' to enable you and your team to tag and annotate specific kinds of errors.
+Click here to learn about managing labels.